Sri Lankan Rupee appreciates against U.S. Dollar | ONLANKA News Sri Lanka

 Posted in Local News

-According to the latest foreign currency exchange rates issued by the Central Bank of Sri Lanka (CBSL), the buying rate of the US dollar is at Rs.299.21 while the selling rate is at Rs.312.37 today.
+According to the latest foreign currency exchange rates issued by the Central Bank of Sri Lanka (CBSL), the buying rate of the US dollar is at Rs.297.98 while the selling rate is at Rs.311.23 today.

 Latest Headlines